-Anyhow, his personal life isn’t kicking to well, either.
+Anyhow, his personal life isn’t kicking too well, either.
 Five years previously his wife, Claire had died.
 And he’d been pretty much a loner ever since.
-Except, of course he has secrets.
+Except, of course, he has secrets.
 Everyone has secrets.
 So when the FBI comes knocking, Mal starts scrambling.
 Of course, it all goes downhill from there.

-Set in a winter besieged Boston- bonus points because I’ve only been to Boston a couple of times and hell- I could picture it like I lived there.
+Set in the winter besieged Boston- bonus points because I’ve only been to Boston a couple of times and hell- I could picture it as if I lived there.
 Eight Perfect Murders plays out brilliantly.
 Every time I even thought I had something figured out?
-HELL I HAD NO CLUE.
+HELL, I HAD NO CLUE.
 And the thing is?
-It wasn’t because Swanson had laid out some non-sensical twist in there.
+It wasn’t because Peter Swanson had laid out some non-sensical twist in there.
 UH-UH.

 What I thought was going to happen?
 It completely made sense.
 The boomerang Swanson threw at me?
 As he slowly laid it out?
 As my eyes grew wider and wider and I slowly realized it?
 OH hell.
 That made just as much, if not more sense as I thought… HOW DID I NOT EVEN SEE THAT COMING?
 Or at least, how could I have been so dead set on MY IDEA and not even think THIS was a possibility?
 Geeze.